gyau-k/Cloud-ETL-Pipeline/README.md

     * **Purpose**: Reads the newly found stream data file from its source S3 location and copies it to a designated "raw" staging area within the `S3_STAGING_BUCKET_NAME`.
     * **How it works**: It pulls the S3 path of the new file from XCom (which `find_new_streams_file_callable` pushed), uses `read_s3_csv_to_df`, and then `write_df_to_s3_csv` to move the data.
 * **`ingest_and_stage_static_data_from_s3(bucket_name, s3_key, output_s3_prefix, ti, S3_STAGING_BUCKET_NAME)`**:
     * **Purpose**: Similar to the streams ingestion, but for static data files like user and song information.
-These files are typically updated less frequently.
+These files are typically updated less frequently or at all.
     * **How it works**: It directly reads a specified S3 file and stages it in the raw area.

 ### 2.3. `validation.py`